rafgraph/react-interactive/README.md

 - Separate styles for the `focus` state based on how it was entered - from mouse, touch, or tab key (not possible with CSS)
 - State change hook to easily incorporate the interactive state into your component (not possible with CSS)
 - Built in touch device and keyboard support - the `onClick` handler is called on mouse click, touch tap (without delay), and enter keydown
-- Option to use class names instead of inline styles if you prefer to write your styles separately with CSS
+- Option to use class names instead of inline styles if you prefer to write styles separately with CSS

 ```javascript
 import Interactive from 'react-interactive';